dabeng/user-experience-improvement-strategies/README.md

 # User Experience Improvement Strategies
 The key points are not jQuery plugins, Angular directives, React components or Polymer elements in here.
 We just share feasible solutions, reasonable thoughts and friendly reminders to improve user experience with the help of javascript.
+##Ⅰ What elements do you think an excellent User Experience of Web apps should possess?
 ### Avoid making a distraction when user is doing a series of operation.

 ### Do not make interface shake.